graciousgift/Portfolio/README.md

 ![](/image/download1.png)

 Data used was generated using **Python Modules**, and all data analysis was done using Python modules.
 The recommender system was developed using Python as well.
-The data was deployed as API using Streamlit.
+The data was deployed as API using Fastapi.

 ## **Data Gathering**
 [Publication](https://github.com/graciousgift/Project-files/blob/main/data_generationF.ipynb)